vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tkg-nsxt-airgap-ra.md

 - [Antrea](https://antrea.io/)
 - [Calico](https://www.tigera.io/project-calico/)

-Both are open-source software that provide networking for cluster pods, services, and ingress.
+Both are open-source softwares that provide networking for cluster pods, services, and ingress.

 When you deploy a Tanzu Kubernetes cluster using Tanzu CLI, Antrea CNI is automatically enabled in the cluster.

-To provision a Tanzu Kubernetes cluster using a non-default CNI, see [Deploy Tanzu Kubernetes clusters with Calico](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/2.1/using-tkg-21/workload-clusters-networking.html?hWord=N4IghgNiBcIMaQJZwPYgL5A).
+To provision a Tanzu Kubernetes cluster using a non-default CNI, see [Deploy Tanzu Kubernetes clusters with Calico](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/2.3/using-tkg/workload-clusters-networking.html).

 Each CNI is suitable for a different use case.
 The following table lists common use cases for the three CNIs that Tanzu Kubernetes Grid supports.
 This table helps you with information on selecting the right CNI in your Tanzu Kubernetes Grid implementation.